Ozempic For Weight Loss: Is it Worth it?

 Semaglutide, the active ingredient in Ozempic, is a synthetic hormone.
 This means:

-⚠️ Your natural hormone regulation is disrupted, possibly leading to long-term metabolic issues.
+⚠️ Natural hormone production is disrupted, possibly leading to long-term metabolic issues.

-⚠️ Your microbiome is disrupted, which can leads to all kinds of stomach issues.
+⚠️ Your microbiome is disrupted, which can leads to all kinds of digestive issues.

 Many patients taking Ozempic already struggle with weight regulation, insulin resistance, or metabolic syndrome.
 Adding a drug like Ozempic into the mix puts even more strain on your body’s ability to regulate weight naturally.